cvita/this-vs-that/README.txt

-Seventh iteration of “This vs. That” from 12-19-2016
+Eighth iteration of “This vs. That” from 12-22-2016